nightwatchjs-community/jest-nightwatch-vue/README.md

 ## Getting Started

+### Nightwatch Jest Environment
-First, install Jest, Nightwatch, and other dependencies needed for testing.
-In order to use Nightwatch in Jest, you need to install the `jest-environment-nightwatch`.
+In order to use Nightwatch in Jest, you need to install the **[`jest-environment-nightwatch`](https://github.com/nightwatchjs/jest-environment-nightwatch/)**.

+Install Jest, Nightwatch, and other dependencies needed for testing.

 ```sh
 npm i jest nightwatch jest-environment-nightwatch --save-dev
 ```

+### Webdriver

 Nightwatch needs a [W3C Webdriver](https://www.w3.org/TR/webdriver/) compatible service, depending on which browser you'll be using.